BlancoFS/MuonValidationSpark/README.md

 ```

-# Download of Muon-POG code and Spark connection from it
+# Download Muon-POG code and connect to Spark from it

 The optimal way to get a connection and to install the code: